PelionIoT/mbed-cloud-sdk-java/README.md

 * The SDK uses **[SLF4j](https://www.slf4j.org/)** and hence, any supported logging framework  (e.g. java.util.logging, logback, log4j) can be used by your application.

 ## Distribution
-In order to best meet your requirements, Java SDK is packaged in 3 different ways:
+In order to best meet your requirements, Java SDK is packaged in three different ways:
 * Individual Jars
 * Distribution ZIP.
 See related [gradle plugin](https://docs.gradle.org/current/userguide/javaLibraryDistribution_plugin.html) for more details.
 * A [fat jar](https://github.com/johnrengelman/shadow) comprising the SDK and all its dependencies.